Widespread attacks on shipping in south, south-east and south-west coastal waters. Dover balloon barrage.

 Main Activity:

-Shortly before 0730 hours, three Hurricanes from No. 111 Squadron intercepted and damaged a Ju 88 from III/KG 76, 15 miles south of Dungeness.
+Shortly before 0730 hours, three Hurricanes from No. 111 Squadron intercepted a Junkers Ju 88 from III/KG 76 approximately 15 miles south of Dungeness.
+The Hurricanes inflicted significant damage on the bomber, forcing it to break off its mission.

-At 1600 hours, twelve Spitfires of No. 74 Squadron engaged Bf 109s of II/JG 2 attacking the Dover balloon barrage.
-One flight of Spitfires was bounced by Bf 109s from 4./JG 51 and lost two aircraft.
-One Bf 109 was damaged and crash-landed at Fécamp.
+Later, at 1600 hours, twelve Spitfires from No. 74 Squadron engaged a group of Messerschmitt Bf 109s from II/JG 2 that were attacking the Dover balloon barrage.
+During the engagement, one flight of Spitfires was ambushed by additional Bf 109s from 4./JG 51, resulting in the loss of two RAF aircraft.
+However, one of the attacking Bf 109s sustained damage during the skirmish and crash-landed near Fécamp.

 German Losses